mdmoss/bamboo-leave-to-slack/README.md

 - Posts to a channel for quick reference, rather than requiring users to interact with a bot (minor, but it's a small quality of life improvement).

-- Shows holidays, which is useful in a team that spans multiple countries with holidays you might not be aware of.

 - Merges consecutive periods of leave, to try and better show when the person on leave will return.

 ### Known shortcomings